leds-org/leds-tools-public/docs/tools/mdd/made/2_project_managment.md

 ## General planning

-* Release 1.0 - (Undefined Dates): Create basic elements and documenation on jira (ID1, ID2 and, ID3)
+* Release 1.0 - (Undefined): Create basic elements and documenation on jira (ID1, ID2 and, ID3)
-* Release 2.0 - (Undefined Dates): Create analysis and roadmap about project (ID4 and ID5)
+* Release 2.0 - (Undefined): Create analysis and roadmap about project (ID4 and ID5)
-* Release 3.0 - (Undefined Dates): Define task templates in a repository (ID6)
+* Release 3.0 - (Undefined): Define task templates in a repository (ID6)